iotserver24/codex/website/docs/vercel-integration.md

 ### Automatic Deployment

-CodeX can automatically deploy your app to Vercel:
+Xibe AI can automatically deploy your app to Vercel:

 1. **Enable Auto-Deploy**: Toggle "Auto Deploy" in the Vercel tab
 2. **Configure Triggers**: Set when deployments should occur: